 One source of low-level radar observations is the second Verification of the Origins of Rotation in Tornadoes Experiment (VORTEX2; Wurman et al. 2012) conducted during the springs of 2009 and 2010.
-The purpose of the experiment was to build integrated data sets of supercell thunderstorms using many observation platforms, including multiple mobile Doppler radars.
-Approximately 50 thunderstorms were sampled during the VORTEX2 campaign, many of which were non-tornadic or weakly tornadic, and observations from several mobile radars often are available.
+The purpose of the experiment was to build integrated datasets of supercell thunderstorms using many observation platforms, including multiple mobile Doppler radars.
+Approximately 50 thunderstorms were sampled during the VORTEX2 campaign, many of which were nontornadic or weakly tornadic, and observations from several mobile radars often are available.

 One tornadic storm in particular from the 2009 campaign has already received much attention in the literature: the Goshen County, Wyoming, storm of 5 June 2009.
-Most of the work thus far has focused on physical understanding of supercell and tornado dynamics (e.g., et al. 2012a,b; Wakimoto et al. 2011; Atkins 2012: Marquis Markowski et al. et al. 2014; Kosiba et al. 2013).
+Most of the work thus far has focused on physical understanding of supercell and tornado dynamics (e.g., Markowski et al. 2012a,b; Wakimoto et al. 2011; Atkins et al. 2012; Marquis et al. 2014; Kosiba et al. 2013).
 Work by Marquis et al. (2014) is unique in that it used EnKF analyses of the storm in order to close gaps in data coverage of the storm, though the study focused on physical understanding.
 Some preliminary forecasting work has been done using this supercell, notably by Dowell et al. (2010).
-Their experiments used a CONUS-scale outer ensemble at 15 km grid spacing and a nest along the Front Range of the Rocky Mountains at 3 km grid spacing.
-They did not assimilate observations from VORTEX2, but did assimilate observations from the Meteorological Assimilation Data Ingest System (MADIS) and 6 WSR-88D's.
-Their experiments found that assimilation of the WSR-88D's improved the correspondence between observed storm reports and areas of high probability of updraft helicity generated by their ensembles.
+Their experiments used a continental United States (CONUS)-scale outer ensemble at 15-km grid spacing and a nest along the Front Range of the Rocky Mountains at 3-km grid spacing.
+They did not assimilate observations from VORTEX2, but they did assimilate observations from the Meteorological Assimilation Data Ingest System (MADIS) and six WSR-88Ds.
+Their experiments found that assimilation of the WSR-88Ds improved the correspondence between observed storm reports and areas of high probability of updraft helicity generated by their ensembles.

 After a forecast, either deterministic or ensemble, has been obtained, one must decide the best way to evaluate the performance of that forecast.
 Several methods have been used in the literature.
-For deterministic forecasts, various observation-space statistics can be generated, as in Aksov et al. (2010), including mean difference (bias), root mean square difference and Equitable Threat Score (ETS).
-Direct comparisons of model predicted fields with radar observations in the radar coordinates had also been performed (e.g., Xue et al. 2014).
-On fine-scale grids, positioning error becomes more prominent than on coarse-scale grids, and double-penalization, that is penalizing the model for having a feature where it did not occur and not having a feature where it did occur, becomes an issue.
-One way to alleviate this problem is to use "neighborhood" scores, such as the Fractions Skill Score (FSS; Roberts and Lean 2008), which evaluate not only at a given grid point, but all grid points within a certain radius.
+For deterministic forecasts, various observation-space statistics can be generated, as in Aksoy et al. (2010), including mean difference (bias), root-mean-square difference, and equitable threat score (ETS).
+Direct comparisons of model-predicted fields with radar observations in the radar coordinates had also been performed (e.g., Xue et al. 2014).
+On finescale grids the positioning error becomes more prominent than on coarse-scale grids and double penalization, which is penalizing the model for having a feature where it did not occur and not having a feature where it did occur, becomes an issue.
+One way to alleviate this problem is to use "neighborhood" scores, such as the fractions skill score (FSS; Roberts and Lean 2008), which evaluate not only at a given grid point, but all grid points within a certain radius.
 For ensemble forecasts, one could use probabilistic skill scores, such as relative operating characteristic (ROC) score, and ensemble probability.
-For example, Snook et al. (2012; 2015) used a neighborhood ensemble probability for reflectivity and low-level vertical vorticity exceeding certain thresholds to alleviate double-penalty, and ROC was used in Snook et al. (2015) for evaluating probabilistic forecasting skills of precipitation.
-Objectbased methods can also be used for tracking discrete convective-scale features in numerical predictions (e.g., Johnson et al. 2013; Clark et al. 2014).
-One subjective method used by Dawson et al. (2012) is to use visual comparisons of the probability of time-maximum vorticity at a given level being greater than a threshold against an actual tornado track.
+For example, Snook et al. (2012, 2015) used a neighborhood ensemble probability for reflectivity and low-level vertical vorticity exceeding certain thresholds to alleviate double penalty, and ROC was used in Snook et al. (2015) for evaluating probabilistic forecasting skills of precipitation.
+Object-based methods can also be used for tracking discrete convective-scale features in numerical predictions (e.g., Johnson et al. 2013; Clark et al. 2014).
+One subjective method used by Dawson et al. (2012) is to use visual comparisons of the probability of timemaximum vorticity at a given level being greater than a threshold against an actual tornado track.